-Graduate School (11) of Arts & Sciences

-Continue conversations from graduate-level seminars over coffee and muffins at a nearby coffee shop during the renovation of the Hall of Graduate Studies as a central home for the humanities at Yale.
+Graduate School (11) of Arts & Sciences Continue conversations from graduate-level seminars over coffee and muffins at the newly renovated Humanities Quadrangle on York Street.
 Take graduate courses in science and engineering, almost all of which are open to undergraduates.
 On Friday afternoons, join undergraduates and graduate students in the Physics department for pizza and talks on current research.
-Make heads turn as you graduate wearing your yellow hood indicating that you've earned both a bachelor's and a master's degree in Molecular Biophysics and Biochemistry.

-School of Nursing 12 Nursing's home on West
+Make heads turn as you graduate wearing your of the extraordinary research opportunities available to undergraduates-in fields ranging from genetics to biomedical engineering and nanoscience, studying cancer, neurological disorders, and yellow hood indicating that cardiovascular disease.
+Take you've earned both a bachelor's and a master's degree in classes taught by medical school professors, work in Molecular Biophysics and Biochemistry. their labs, shadow doctors School of Nursing Nursing's home on West on their rounds, or volunteer at Yale New Haven Hospital.
+Apply to do fieldwork in Peru with your biochem professor and perhaps discover new species of fungi and bacteria living in plant tissues.

 Campus is just a 10-minute ride on the Yale Shuttle.
 Its one-year GEPN program for college grads with no previous nursing education prepares them to pursue a master's in Nursing.
-GEPN students develop observational and auscultative skills at the Yale Center for British Art and the School of Music
+GEPN students develop observational and auscultative skills at the Yale Center for British Art and the School of Music.